Tomorrow (SR-71 album)

-Tomorrow is the second studio album by rock band SR-71 featuring the Top 30 hit "Tomorrow".
-It was the first to feature John Allen on drums, since Dan Garvin left after Now You See Inside.
+Tomorrow is the second album by American rock band SR-71, featuring the top 30 hit "Tomorrow".
+It was the first SR-71 album with John Allen on drums, since Dan Garvin left after Now You See Inside.

 "My World" would later be re-recorded by Bo Bice for his debut album The Real Thing, in which frontman Mitch Allan played guitar and bass.
-The song was re-recorded and re-made once again in 2007 and released as a single in January 2008 by frontman Mitch Allan as promotion for his first solo album Clawing My Way to the Middle.
+The song was re-recorded and re-made once again in 2007 and released as a single in January 2008 by Allan, initially as promotion for his canceled solo album Clawing My Way to the Middle.
 His solo version of the song was softer and more relaxed and was renamed "Makes Me High".

 This is the last album featuring guitarist Mark Beauchemin, who left the band for personal reasons; and bassist Jeff Reid, for medical reasons.
 He was diagnosed with lung cancer, and died on June 11, 2004.